 In order to successfully manage a large multi-team, multi-site research project, we have often had to adopt a “corporate” approach to methodology: working practices have been standardised and made explicit in a step-by-step handbook.
 This Transcriber’s Manual is the “bible” for the project, combining a guide to the researcher’s workflow, documentation of our XML schema, and a relation of the many decisions we have had to make along the way.

-We have generated two documents in which the AOR1 corpus is numerically broken down and analysed.
+We have generated two documents in which the AOR1 corpus is numerically broken down and analyzed.

 For the first document (August 2016), click here [PDF].

 For the second document (January 2017), click here [PDF].

 Here you can view videos of the dissemination activities we have been involved in.